 - Stay Within Your Budget: There is nothing more stressful than money issues.
 There have been years when we spent so much on Christmas that we spent the next year paying for it.
 This made no sense to me, and if you read my post from last week, then you know we have a 3 gift rule.
 My husband did not stick to that rule this year, and while I am not letting it stress me out, I am not absolutely thrilled either.
 If you have not made a budget for Christmas, be sure and do it next year, or any time of the year.
 Living within your means will relieve a lot of stress.

 - Volunteer: Helping others is a great stress reliever.
 We volunteer for a local pet shelter, and the food pantry.
 We also do a lot of things with our church.
 Volunteering can be time consuming, so be sure and pace yourself, so the good thing doesn’t become a stress issue.

 - Give It To God: What do I mean by that?
 I have been a Christian for many years, but still let the negative effects of stress bring me down.
 Then I learned to give it to God.
 You don’t have to be a Christian to do this.
 Whatever your faith, or religion is, use it to your advantage.
 God is a great resource, so use Him.

-I hope everyone can have a peaceful, stress free holiday season.
+I hope everyone can have a peaceful, stress-free holiday season.
 Be positive, kind, and remember why we celebrate Christmas.
 Don’t forget next Thursday is the big reveal.
 My price list, calendar, and available packages will be posted.
 I have worked very hard on this, and I think potential clients will be pleased.
-I will only be accepting up to 4 clients.
+I will only be coaching up to 4 clients at a time.
 Why?
 Because, what kind of Health Coach would I be if I bit off more than I could handle.
 Have a very Merry Christmas!